andy42/village/README.md

 use classpath of module: village_main

 ## update resources
-game assets are stored in the src/main/res folder files in these folders are then passed and copied to src/main/resources folder do not change files in the resources folder, as any changes will be over overridden
+game assets are stored in the src/main/res folder. files in these folders are then passed and copied to src/main/resources folder do not change files in the resources folder, as any changes will be over overridden

-each file in Res is then added to the R class in  build/generated/kotlin/R.kt you can the use this class to refrence all files in the res folder e.g. R.drawables.backArrow_json this will resolve to an integer that maps to the files details in src/main/resources/assets.json
+each file in Res is then added to the R class in  build/generated/kotlin/R.kt you can use this class to reference all files in the res folder e.g. R.drawables.backArrow_json this will resolve to an integer that maps to the files details in src/main/resources/assets.json